AI-comp/SamurAICoding2014/Rule.en.md

 The objective of the game is to acquire _military force_ by increasing the _intimacy degree_ of noncommittal _lords_ through _negotiation_ and to be the one with the largest _total military strength_ among all _daimyo_.
 Each daimyo gains military strength at the middle and the end of the game.
-At each moment, each lord supports the daimyo with the largest initimacy degree, increasing the daimyo's total military strength by the lord's _force strengths_, and attacks the daimyo with the smallest initimacy degree, decreasing the daimyo's total military strength by the lord's force strengths.
+Each of the lords supports the daimyo with the highest intimacy degree at battles, increasing the total military strength of that daimyo by the lord's _force strength_, while opposing one with the lowest intimacy, decreasing its total military strength with the same amount.

 ## Game Process